TheFausap/SVM-FJ/DESCRIB.md

 - '#' : the following 8-bit number is pushed to the stack
-- '@' : the following 16-bit number is pushed to the stack. @E is a special form, pushing EV content into the stack
+- '@' : the following 16-bit number is pushed to the stack. @E is a special form, pushing EV content into the stack. @A is a special form to push the AC to the stack
 - '!0', '!1', etc : the value popped from the stack is stored in R0, R1, etc
 - '!+' : the sum of R0 and R1 are added to AC.
 AC get the new value.
   If AC > 65535, EV will contain the excess and 'V' flag will be set.
 If EV > 65535 'E' flag will be set